Skip to main content

 Use the term set as a decision tool: lock launch-critical terms first, attach evidence, and add one verification checkpoint per term.
 Expand later terms only when they have a real dependency and a retrievable source.

-This pack does not support a precise definition of authorization versus capture, so do not lock that distinction from memory.
+Do not lock an internal definition of authorization versus capture from memory.
 To protect cash forecasting, make sure finance labels, product copy, webhook states, and reconciliation exports use the same state names.
 Before launch, validate the pair in provider docs and trace one sampled transaction from request through export.

 This section does not include source-backed text that safely defines the difference between an acquirer and an acquirer processor.
 Treat that as a documentation gap instead of guessing.
 If incidents depend on acceptance, routing, or reporting ownership, record the exact legal entity from your contract and the support path you will use.

-This pack supports RTP, not ACH.
-It describes RTP as capable of real-time interbank clearing and settlement, with immediate settlement, content-rich messaging, and speed measured in seconds.
+RTP is capable of real-time interbank clearing and settlement, with immediate settlement, content-rich messaging, and speed measured in seconds.
 If your decision depends on immediate posting and richer message data, define RTP clearly and keep ACH-versus-RTP claims unresolved until ACH evidence is added.

 This section does not provide source text that safely defines the difference between KYC and AML.
 Do not publish a confident one-line rule without an attached policy source.
 Keep separate statuses, owners, and evidence fields so approval does not collapse into one vague compliance state.

-This pack does not include usable source text to define AISP.
-Avoid inventing scope or obligations from memory.
+Avoid inventing scope or obligations for AISP from memory.
 Add the term only if your product relies on open-banking account-information access and you can attach the governing provider or regulatory source.

 A term is required before launch when it changes settlement behavior, payout eligibility, or incident ownership in your live flow.
 Defer terms that have no active dependency yet.
 Do not promote any term that lacks a linked source, system reference, or retrieval path in the evidence pack.